act-rules/act-rules.github.io/_rules/html-page-lang-xml-lang-match-5b7ae0.md

 - has a `lang` attribute that has a [valid language subtag](#valid-language-subtag); and
 - has an `xml:lang` attribute.

-**Node:** `html` elements within `iframe` and `object` elements are not applicable as `iframe` and `object` elements create [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context).
+**Note:** `html` elements within `iframe` and `object` elements are not applicable as `iframe` and `object` elements create [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context).
 However, as these elements are meant to provide a layer of isolation, the declared language of their [parent browsing context](https://html.spec.whatwg.org/#parent-browsing-context) will likely not be inherited, making it possible for non-matching `lang` and `xml:lang` attributes in [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context) to also cause accessibility issues.

 ## Expectation